Upgrading to Jakarta

 Check the documentation for the .jars you’ve been using to see if a Jakarta-based replacement is available.
 If there isn’t one available, you have several other choices.
 It may be best to replace the .jar with another providing similar functionality and that also supports Jakarta.
 This option requires you to adapt your application to use the new functionality, but also ensures your application for the future.

-If this is not possible, you still have two other options.
+If this is not possible, you still have one other option.
+It’s unsupported but may work as a last resort.

 Use the Eclipse Transformer to Modify the Binary Jar